qrow2022/qrow_blog/_posts/2020/December/2020-12-18-Remove-Driver-Enable-Mem-Integrity.md

 ## Conclusion

 And there you have it.
-If you've done it right, the driver should have been removed.
+If you've done it right, the driver should have been removed, and if that was the only one blocking Memory Integrity from activating, try it again and it should work now.